(Originally published in 5779)

-Aharon needed to buy time, he knew Moshe would return.
+Aharon needed to buy time; he knew Moshe would return.
 Never did he imagine the people would part with their wealth so quickly.
 Never did he imagine that the Golden Calf would turn into a deity and form of idolatry, sparking the worst national rebellion against God in the history of our people.
-Moshe was ordered to descend the mountain, and upon seeing the decadent behavior of the people smashes theluchos (tablets).
+Moshe is ordered to leave the mountain.
+He descends, and upon seeing the decadent behavior of the people, smashes the luchos (tablets).
 God tells Moshe of his intention to destroy the Jewish nation and begin to rebuild through Moshe.
-Moshe responds:
+Moshe responded:

-“Why, O Lord, should Your anger be kindled against Your people whom You have brought up from the land of Egypt with great power and with a strong hand?.”
+Moses pleaded before the Lord, his God, and said: “Why, O Lord, should Your anger be kindled against Your people whom You have brought up from the land of Egypt with great power and with a strong hand?
 (Exodus 32:11)

 Rebbe Nachman of Breslov (1772-1810) provides an incredible insight.
 Moshe was urging God to look at the people in their totality.
-Don’t only see the sin of the Golden Calf, remember their good and holiness as well.
+Don’t only see the sin of the Golden Calf; remember their good and holiness as well.
 Remember, these are the same people, “Your people whom You have brought up from the Land of Egypt.”
-They are the same people who followed You out into the desert, the great unknown.
-They barely knew You, yet embraced You as the God of their forefathers.
-Don’t solely view them through the lens of their failure, see their successes, accomplishments and commitment as well.
+These are the same people who followed You out into the desert, the great unknown.
+They barely knew You yet embraced You as the God of their forefathers.
+Don’t solely view them through the lens of their failure.
+See their successes, accomplishments, and commitment as well.

 The Rebbe teaches us an incredible lesson.
-When people fail and hurt us we only see them through the lens of the current failure, often ignoring all the good which came before.
+When people fail and hurt us, we only see them through the lens of the current failure, often ignoring all the good which came before.
 When those who we love and cherish fail us, there are often feelings of hurt and betrayal.
-Before we discard or unravel the relationship, we must take a moment to reflect on the good and moments of commitment our relationship partners have exhibited.
-God’s ability to view us in totality saved our relationship, may we find the courage to do the same for one another.
+Before we discard or unravel the relationship, we must take a moment to reflect on the good and moments of commitment my relationship partner has exhibited.
+God’s ability to view us in totality saved our relationship.
+May we find the courage to do the same for one another.